TomBosmans/todo-react/README.md

-Learning React + Redux, goal is to hook this up to my rails json api :ok_hand:
+Learning how to use Redux, React and Materialize-ui.

 ![](preview.png)